Copenhagen on a Budget: Free Attractions, Cheap Eats and Real Savings

 Nørrebro: the genuine budget neighbourhood

 Nørrebro is where Copenhagen’s independent culture lives.
 Cafés here charge local prices — a coffee is 40–55 DKK rather than the 60–70 DKK you pay in Indre By.
 Restaurants on Jægersborggade and Stefansgade are where local workers eat lunch: 80–130 DKK for a real meal rather than a tourist sandwich.
+The Nørrebro neighbourhood guide has a fuller street-by-street breakdown.

 The Assistens Cemetery (where Hans Christian Andersen and Søren Kierkegaard are buried) is a public park used by locals for picnics and jogging — free, unvisited by most tourists, and remarkably peaceful.